 Although, on the 1st of each month, tickets are discounted for everyone!

 Also, tickets are on sale 3 days before the day that you want to watch the movie, meaning that if you’re planning to go on Saturday to the cinema, you can buy the ticket starting from Thursday (3 days before).

 It depends on you.
 You can spend money on just your ticket or get crazy and buy all the souvenirs and have a feature-length feast.
 As a side note, large-size popcorn is around 500 yen (4 USD).

 What’s the best theater in Tokyo for watching anime?

 It is definitely Wald 9 (Kinezo) in Shinjuku, because most of the anime movies that are being screened there have their own pop-up store, and there’s an anime cafe on the second floor.

 Address: Japan, 〒160-0022 Tokyo, Shinjuku City, Shinjuku, 3 Chome−1−26 新宿三丁目ビル 9階

 Which movies are coming to theaters?

-We have an article for that, check it out:
+We have an article for that, so check it out by clicking below: